The changing world order: threats to globalization

-- And finally, the overall trend of trade and supply chains suggests that the pull of cheap labour and multinational investment is waning.
+- And finally, the overall trend of trade and supply chains suggests that the pull of cheap labor and multinational investment is waning.

-So while the political influence on the backlash against globalisation may be more a symptom that the cause, it’s impact can’t be understated.
+So while the political influence on the backlash against globalization may be more a symptom that the cause, it’s impact can’t be understated.